 On the bus we got, and drove all the way to the border with absolutely no scammers and no trouble.
 Be wary though because scams do happen – it’s best to be prepared and refuse to pay any extra that anyone demands!
 Once there, we had to take our luggage off the bus to be scanned and then we had to be stamped out of Cambodia.
 We then walked past the scanners but they weren’t working….so crossed into Thailand and waited to be stamped in.
 We did wait a fair while but the bus gave us plenty of time.

 There was a group of us with a member of staff from the bus company waiting with us, and once we got back on the bus with everyone, we set off and drove into Bangkok!
 It couldn’t have been easier, and it was cheap too.

 There you have it!
 Our journeys were all simple and straightforward, and we weren’t approached once by scammers offering quick-access to by-pass the queues, or trying to take our money.
 The trains and buses we took were all clean and there was enough space (just) for us so if you’re shorter than 6 feet 2, you’ll be fine!
 Taller than that…well, good luck!

 Here’s a full list of the websites and travel companies we used for our journeys:

-Did we answer all of your questions about overland travel in China and Southeast Asia?
+Did we answer all of your questions about overland travel from Beijing to Bangkok?
 Have you travelled on these trains and buses before?
 Let us know in the comments below!